 People Who Think They’re Great Coaches Often Aren’t.
-That’s the title of a recent article from the Harvard Business Review.
+That’s the title of an article from the Harvard Business Review.
 Got you thinking about whether you’re a good coach? 🙂

 The scenario at the very beginning of the article I found really funny.